Right to work checks

 The UK Border Agency has produced a comprehensive guidance document on how to carry out right to work checks.
 In particular, this document gives detailed illustrations of the documents that prove a person's right to work in the UK, illustrations of documents or stamps that prohibit a person from working in the UK, detailed information on employing EEA nationals, and a comprehensive question and answer section.
 It is strongly recommended that departments familiarise themselves with the UK Border Agency's guidance document and refer to it when carrying out right to work checks.

 Note that different requirements for right to work checks apply to refugees and asylum seekers.
-Specific guidance on carrying out right to work checks for refugees and asylum seekers is available on the UK Border Agency website.
+Specific guidance on carrying out right to work checks for refugees and asylum seekers is also included in the UK Border Agency's comprehensive guidance document.

 Procedures for carrying out right to work checks